Design guidance for using replicated tables in Synapse SQL pool

 Performance considerations for modifying replicated tables

-SQL Data Warehouse implements a replicated table by maintaining a master version of the table.
-It copies the master version to one distribution database on each Compute node.
-When there is a change, SQL Data Warehouse first updates the master table.
-Then it rebuilds the tables on each Compute node.
+SQL pool implements a replicated table by maintaining a master version of the table.
+It copies the master version to the first distribution database on each Compute node.
+When there is a change, the master version is updated first, then the tables on each Compute node are rebuilt.
 A rebuild of a replicated table includes copying the table to each Compute node and then building the indexes.
-For example, a replicated table on a DW400 has 5 copies of the data.
+For example, a replicated table on a DW2000c has 5 copies of the data.
 A master copy and a full copy on each Compute node.
 All data is stored in distribution databases.
-SQL Data Warehouse uses this model to support faster data modification statements and flexible scaling operations.
+SQL pool uses this model to support faster data modification statements and flexible scaling operations.

 - Data is loaded or modified

-- The data warehouse is scaled to a different level
+- The Synapse SQL instance is scaled to a different level

 - Table definition is updated